Fishing

 Species collected from the lake include: largemouth bass, bluegill, channel catfish, common carp, gizzard shad, golden shiner, black crappie, white crappie, redear sunfish, yellow bass, rock bass, flathead catfish, rainbow trout (no catchable trout in 2012 season), and green sunfish.

-Tipton Park Lake
+Tipton Park (South) Lake

 Tipton Lake was built in 2002 and has a surface area of 11 acres with an average depth Tipton Park Fishing